Shirley Temple: 1941–1950: Final films and retirement

-According to biographer Robert Windeler, her 1947–1949 films neither made nor lost money, but "had a cheapie B look about them and indifferent performances from her".
-Selznick suggested that she move abroad, gain maturity as an actress, and even change her name.
-He warned her that she was typecast, and her career was in perilous straits.
-After unsuccessfully auditioning for the role of Peter Pan on the Broadway stage in August 1950, Temple took stock and admitted that her recent movies had been poor fare.
-She announced her retirement from films on December 16, 1950.

 Radio career

+Temple made her radio debut with a radio drama adaptation promoting the then-upcoming film The Blue Bird on Christmas Eve, 1939.
+During that radio appearance, a woman arose from her seat and brandished a handgun, pointing it directly at Temple.
+She froze just long enough for police to stop her.
+It was later discovered that the woman's daughter had died on the day she mistakenly believed Temple was born, and blamed Temple for stealing her daughter's soul.
+The woman did not know that Temple was born in 1928, not 1929.

-Temple had her own radio series on CBS.
+Temple briefly had her own radio series on CBS.
 Junior Miss debuted March 4, 1942, in which she played the title role.
 The series was based on stories by Sally Benson.
 Sponsored by Procter & Gamble, Junior Miss was directed by Gordon Hughes, with David Rose as musical director.
+The series ended on August 26, 1942.